2012 Major League Baseball postseason: (1) New York Yankees vs. (3) Detroit Tigers

 This was the third postseason meeting between the Tigers and Yankees (2006, 2011).
-The Tigers swept the Yankees to advance to the World Series for the first time since 2006 (in the process denying a rematch of the 1962 World Series between the Yankees and Giants).
+The Tigers swept the Yankees to advance to the World Series for the second time in six years (in the process denying a rematch of the 1962 World Series between the Yankees and Giants).

 Despite Raúl Ibañez’s efforts to help the Yankees force extra innings, the Tigers managed to take Game 1 on the road after a grueling twelve-inning contest thanks to an RBI single from Andy Dirks.
 Game 1 would ultimately be Derek Jeter’s final postseason game, as he missed the rest of the series due to a season ending injury to his left ankle.
+Game 1 was also the final postseason game for Yankees’ pitching legend Andy Pettitte.
 In Game 2, the Tigers shut out the Yankees thanks to seven shutout innings pitched by Aníbal Sánchez and Phil Coke shutting out the Yankees in the eighth and ninth.
 In Detroit, Justin Verlander helped secure a narrow victory for the Tigers in Game 3 as he took a shutout into the ninth.
 In Game 4, the Tigers blew out the Yankees to secure the pennant.
 Game 4 would ultimately be Ichiro Suzuki’s final postseason game.

 This was the last time the Yankees were swept in the ALCS until 2022.
 The Yankees returned to the ALCS in 2017, 2019, and 2022, but they would lose all three to the Houston Astros.
-It would be in 2024 that the Yankees would finally break through once more.
+It would be in 2024 that the Yankees would finally break through once more, as they defeated the now-Cleveland Guardians in five games for the pennant before falling in the World Series.